- '' In the past, baskets were cheap. Now that they have a brand, they are all more expensive.''

 When I decided to create the Victoria Handmade brand, it wasn't the brand that gave value to our baskets: it was dignity.

 Dignity in working conditions and methods.
 Salary dignity.
 Environmental dignity.
 And much more.

 This art of Portuguese reed basketry was on the verge of extinction 5 years ago.
 My sister and I are the youngest artisans working in this area and the FIRST to receive a salary with all the rights of the worker ensured.
 At 48 years old when my sister Carla found herself unemployed and I had the courage to invite her to fight beside me, in the village where we lived all childhood and where she still remained, the artisans, who worked with us side by side, said '' - oh dear, what a pity, not having life assured, not knowing tomorrow despite all the work. '' And he never forgets us, his eyes wide, but the smile on his face, when my sister replies that he would work with dignity and receive with dignity, like a lawyer, a teacher, a supermarket clerk, whoever he was.

-It is for this reason, for the nostalgia and memories that we live in each basket, that the Victoria Handmade Pieces reveal the highest levels of ethics from its beginning to its completion.
-Know that buying from Victoria Handmade is buying directly from ARTISAN, and that in each basket made by hand for you, we preserve and multiply a story: yours, and ours.
+It is for this reason, for the nostalgia and memories that we live in each basket, that the Victoria Handmade Pieces reveal the highest levels of ethics.
+Know that buying from Victoria Handmade is buying directly from the ARTISAN, and that in each basket made by hand for you, we preserve and multiply a story: yours, and ours.